Spicy Fifty cocktail

 Spicy Fifty cocktail with Cayenne Pepper garnish

-The Spicy Fifty's base is a vanilla-flavored Vodka.
+The Spicy Fifty's base is a vanilla-flavored vodka.
 It may sound like an unusual base for a classic cocktail now, but it was pretty fashionable in the 2000s.

-So now, let's look at the recipe chili-spiced cocktail and how Salvatore Calabrese came up with the idea for the drink.
+So now, let's look at the recipe chili-spiced cocktail and how Calabrese came up with the idea for the drink.

 Spicy Fifty cocktail with Cayenne Pepper garnish

-Spicy Fifty
+Spicy Fifty Recipe

 A sweet and spicy cocktail created by Salvatore Calabrese